John Lennon: Hiatus and return: 1975–1980

-Murder: 8 December 1980
+Murder

-At approximately 5:00 p.m. on 8 December 1980, Lennon autographed a copy of Double Fantasy for Mark David Chapman before leaving The Dakota with Ono for a recording session at the Record Plant.
+In New York, at approximately 5:00 p.m. on 8 December 1980, Lennon autographed a copy of Double Fantasy for Mark David Chapman before leaving The Dakota with Ono for a recording session at the Record Plant.
 After the session, Lennon and Ono returned to the Dakota in a limousine at around 10:50 p.m.
 (EST).
 They left the vehicle and walked through the archway of the building.
 Chapman then shot Lennon twice in the back and twice in the shoulder at close range.
 Lennon was rushed in a police cruiser to the emergency room of Roosevelt Hospital, where he was pronounced dead on arrival at 11:15 p.m.
-(EST).
+(EST); he was 40 years old.

-Ono issued a statement the next day, saying "There is no funeral for John", ending it with the words, "John loved and prayed for the human race.
-Please do the same for him."
+Ono issued a statement the next day, saying "There is no funeral for John.
+Later in the week we will set the time for a silent vigil to pray for his soul.
+We invite you to participate from wherever you are at the time."
+She requested that instead of flowers, people could donate to Lennon's personal charitable foundation, the Spirit Foundation.
+"John loved and prayed for the human race.
+Please pray the same for him.
+Love.
+Yoko and Sean."
 His remains were cremated at Ferncliff Cemetery in Hartsdale, New York.
 Ono scattered his ashes in New York's Central Park, where the Strawberry Fields memorial was later created.
-Chapman avoided going to trial when he ignored his lawyer's advice and pleaded guilty to second-degree murder and was sentenced to 20-years-to-life.
+Chapman avoided going to trial when he ignored his lawyer's advice and pleaded guilty to second-degree murder and was sentenced to 20 years to life.

 In the weeks following the murder, "(Just Like) Starting Over" and Double Fantasy topped the charts in the UK and the US.
 "Imagine" hit number one in the UK in January 1981 and "Happy Xmas" peaked at number two.
 "Imagine" was succeeded at the top of the UK chart by "Woman", the second single from Double Fantasy.
 Later that year, Roxy Music's cover version of "Jealous Guy", recorded as a tribute to Lennon, was also a UK number-one.